techreturners/devops-bookstore-api/README.md

 Firstly build the Docker image.

 > ⚠️ Note:
 > We specify the platform as linux/amd64 within the build and run commands.
-By default, Docker will use the host platform architecture which if you are on a Mac might not work when deploying your container on to Lunux platforms.
+By default, Docker will use the host platform architecture which if you are on a Mac might not work when deploying your container on to Linux platforms.

 ```
 docker build --platform linux/amd64 -t bookstore-api:1.0 .